Uninett/nav/doc/reference/ipdevpoll.rst

    ipdevpoll's default number of workers processes and threads aren't necessarily sane for multiprocess usage.
-Unless a number of workers is supplied to the :option:`--multiprocess` option, it will spawn a number of workers corresponding to the number of cores it detects on your system.
+Unless a number of workers is supplied to the ``--multiprocess`` option, it will spawn a number of workers corresponding to the number of cores it detects on your system.
 The default number of database threads in ipdevpoll's threadpool is **10** per process, which means each worker process will create **10 individual connections to